Fuyukai/Tinlok/docs/index.rst

 Tinlok is a library providing the missing 75% of the Kotlin/Native Desktop standard library.

 Tinlok focuses on **usability** and **correctness**, *not* simplicity.
-Computers are complicated and we don't pretend otherwise, but KNSTE tries to make that complication as easy to use as possible.
+Computers are complicated and we don't pretend otherwise, but Tinlok tries to make that complication as easy to use as possible.

 .. toctree::
    :maxdepth: 1
    :caption: Important info

-   safety.rst
+   note-safety.rst
-   platforms.rst
+   note-platforms.rst

 .. toctree::
    :maxdepth: 1